s0lveig/React-Redux-WebAPI/README.md

 React SPA - using Redux, Axios and styled using the Bootstrap framework.

-The application runs with yarn, see react [React](reactapp/README.md) for more information.
+The application runs with yarn, see [React Readme](reactapp/README.md) for more information.